Sapnil-Bhowmick/Ops-Comms-Hub/README.md

   - **jsonwebtoken** - Used for generating and verifying JSON Web Tokens (JWT) to handle secure authentication and authorization.
   - **bcrypt** -  To hash and compare passwords securely
   - **validator** - Utilities for validation
+  - **cors** - origin to be provided as needed for frontend to call api

 # Notes
   This project has been developed as part of a backend evaluation task and showcases structured code practices, modular architecture, and adherence to REST standards.